CesiumGS/cesium-webpack-example/README.md

 	devTool: `eval`

-### Performance Configurations
+### Performance configurations

 The following optimizations are recommended for building for production and will increase performance and result in smaller bundle sizes.
-An example of these configuration can be found in `webpack.release.config.js`.
+An example of these configurations can be found in `webpack.release.config.js`.

 For best performance, make sure you are requiring individual modules from Cesium instead of the global Cesium object.
-Additionally, only copy the static assets that your app requires with the `CopyWebpackPlugin` by taking advantage of the [pattern options](https://github.com/webpack-contrib/copy-webpack-plugin#pattern-properties).
+Additionally, copy only the static assets that your app requires with the `CopyWebpackPlugin` by taking advantage of the [pattern options](https://github.com/webpack-contrib/copy-webpack-plugin#pattern-properties).

 #### Bundle size comparisons